CosineP/VEX-2017/README.md

 # VEX-2017
-The doomed robotics of Kennebunk High School participating in VEX (ugggh) in the 2016-2017 season.
+The Kennebunk High School robotics team, participating in VEX in the 2016-2017 season.